BlueStamp-Engineering-2022/Ilya_BSEProject/index.md

 ﻿# LED Electrical clock
-A light board inside of a box showing the current time.
+This project consists of a Lightboard attatched to an Ardiuno coded to display the time on the LED board.
+They are placed inside of a wooden box for stability and safekeeping.
+One side of the box is clear so that anyone can read the time without having to open the box.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|